Amazing Four Days in Iceland: Road Tripping From Reykjavik

 Vik

-Glacier Lagoon, the deepest lake in Iceland, is made with the meltwater from the nearby glacier, Breiรฐarmerkurjรถkull.
 Due to warmer temps and the ongoing shrinking of the glacier, the surface area of the lake has doubled just since since 1975.
-In fact, scientists estimate the lake will become a huge fjord in the future.
+In fact, scientists estimate that sometime in the future the lake will become a huge fjord.

 Diamond Beach

-On the ocean side of the Highway 1, across the road from Jรถkulsรกrlรณn is Breiรฐamerkursandur or more commonly known as Diamond Beach.
-Here the waters of the lagoon flow via the river into the ocean and the smaller remnant pieces of the icebergs end up on the black sand beach.
-It’s one of the most impressive places I’ve ever seen.
+On the other side, or the ocean side, of the Highway 1, from the lagoon is Breiðamerkursandur, more commonly known as Diamond Beach.
+Here the waters flow via a small river from the lagoon into the ocean and the smaller remnant pieces of the icebergs end up on the black sand beach.
+It’s one of the most stunning places I’ve ever seen.

 Trust me when I say that you’ll want plenty of time to wander and explore the beach.
 My suggestion is, go to this side first.
 A couple of other tips to keep in mind: you can walk across the road but it’s so much easier to just drive between the two features.
 The weather in Iceland can change on a dime so you’ll want to keep your vehicle close.